Mindfulness in Schools

 Mindfulness Cornwall is committed to supporting and facilitating the work of the Mindfulness in Schools Project (MiSP) and within Cornwall there a number of people trained to teach all three of MiSP’s programmes.

-For further information and help with locating a teacher or advice on training pathways, please email email@example.com
+For further information about Mindfulness in Schools in Cornwall and help with locating a teacher or advice on training pathways, please email email@example.com

 As Professor Katherine Weare observed in her award-winning research summary: Evidence for the Impact of Mindfulness on Children and Young People, schools who engage in mindfulness are likely to see ‘beneficial results on the emotional wellbeing, mental health, ability to learn and even the physical health of their students.
 Such interventions are relatively cheap to introduce, have an impact fairly quickly, can fit into a wide range of contexts and above all are enjoyable and civilising, for pupils and staff.’

 ‘Paws b’ is a 6 to 12 session curriculum for children aged 7 -11 and is offered formally as a series of PSHE lessons, and informally through integrating the learning and practice of mindfulness in all National Curriculum subjects and in the children’s everyday lives.

 During the course children will learn about many things, including: